ilanschnell/bitarray/README.md

     >>> b >> 1
     bitarray('011100101')

-Notes shift operations:
+The C language does not specify the behavior of negative shifts and of left shifts larger or equal than the width of the promoted left operand.
+The exact behavior is compiler/machine specific.
+Our Python bitarray behavior is well specified as follows:
   * the length of the bitarray is unchanged by any shift operation
   * negative shifts result in `ValueError: negative shift count`
   * shifts larger or equal to the length of the bitarray result in bitarrays with all values 0

-The C language does not specify the behavior of negative shifts and of left shifts larger or equal than the width of the promoted left operand.
-The exact behavior is compiler/machine specific.
-Our bitarray shifts should be considered one such machine.

 Bit endianness